Skip to main content.

 See the Virtual Reading Group in Action

 The Virtual Reading Group is a lively discussion based on a close reading of selected works by Hannah Arendt.
-Using a teleconferencing platform, Roger Berkowitz and Samantha Hill take turns leading groups of 30 to 60 members through selected chapters.
+Using Zoom, Roger Berkowitz and Jana Mader, lead groups of 60 to 100 members through selected chapters.

 Watch More Sessions >>